What is the Otolaryngology Historical Society (OHS)?

-The Otolaryngology Historical Society is a section of the American Academy of Otolaryngology—Head and Neck Surgery Foundation dedicated to the history of the specialty.
-Marc D. Eisen, MD, PhD is the current president of the Otolaryngology Historical Society.
+The OHS is a section of the American Academy of Otolaryngology—Head and Neck Surgery Foundation dedicated to the history of the specialty.
+Marc D. Eisen, MD, PhD is the current president of the OHS.

 Become part of history...

-Help continue the legacy of the specialty by becoming a member of the Otolaryngology Historical Society.
+Help continue the legacy of the specialty by becoming a member of the OHS.
 Join a special group of otolaryngologists, who share the passion and value the importance of preserving the contributions made by the specialty thorughout the years.

 The annual fee to join the OHS is $50.00 (USD); click here if you are interested in becoming a member or would like to renew your membership online.
 You may also mail your payment by check or money order payable to AAO-HNS to:

-Don't miss this opportunity to be part of history.
-Join Dr. Eisen, OHS President and members of the History and Achives Committee for an elegant evening of fellowship at the historic Vancouver Club.
+The club is a short walk from the Orange County Convention Center.* Don’t miss this opportunity to be part of history.
+Join Marc D. Eisen, MD, PhD, OHS President, and members of the History and Archives Committee for an elegant evening of fellowship.

 - Hear and discuss interesting historical papers